The Church of Jesus Christ of Latter-day Saints in Texas: Stakes and Districts

-A few congregations in Southern Texas are not part of a stake or district.
-These congregations are the Raymondville Branch, Rio Grande City Branch, Roma Branch, and Zapata Branch and are directly administered by the Texas McAllen Mission and part of the McAllen Texas Temple District.
+Two congregations in Southern Texas are not part of a stake or district.
+These congregations are the Rio Grande City and Roma Branches and are directly administered by the Texas McAllen Mission and part of the McAllen Texas Temple District.

 Missions

 Responsibility for Texas has been shared by several different missions.
 Originally in the Southern States Mission, it was transferred to the Indian Territory Mission, which later changed its name to the Southwestern States Mission and, in 1904, it became the Central States Mission.
 Texas remained in the Central States Mission until the Texas Mission was organized in 1931.
 Texas and Louisiana were combined to form the Texas-Louisiana Mission in 1945.
 Texas was part of the Gulf States Mission from 1955 to 1960.

 In 1961, a new Texas Mission was organized.
 This became the Texas Dallas Mission in 1974.
 As the church grew, other missions in Texas were organized.